Herringfleet: History

-Herringfleet was occupied during the Roman period, and there have been archaeological finds made dating occupation to the neolithic period.
-At the Domesday survey a manor of one carucate was owned by the King.
+Herringfleet was occupied during the Roman period, and there have been archaeological finds made dating occupation to the Neolithic period.
+According to the Domesday Book of 1086, a manor of one carucate was owned by the King.

+The place-name ‘Herringfleet’ is first attested in the Domesday Book of 1086, where it appears as ‘Herlingaflet’.
+It appears as ‘Herlingefleth’ in the Feet of Fines in 1202, as ‘Herlingflet’ in 1254 in the ‘Valuation of Norwich’, and as ‘Heringflete’ circa 1255 in the ‘Calendar of Charters and Rolls in the Bodleian Library’.
+The name means “the stream of Herala’s people”.

 During the medieval period, a ferry was established across the Waveney at St Olaves.
 St Olaves Priory was founded nearby in about 1216 by Roger Fitz Osbert as an Augustinian priory.
 It was dedicated to St Olav and operated until the Dissolution of the Monasteries in 1537, controlling the Herringfleet parish church as well as those at Burgh St Peter and Hales as well as land at Tibenham.
 The site is largely in ruins, although the undercroft survives in good condition.

 By around 1509 the first stone bridge across the Waveney had been built, possibly replacing a bridge first mentioned in 1298.
 This was replaced with a cast iron bowstring girder suspension bridge in 1847.
 The bridge is the only crossing point on the Waveney between Great Yarmouth and Beccles.

 Henry Jerningham owned the priory site by 1546 and a Tudor manor house was built on the site.
-By the 18th-century the manor was owned by the Leathes family, and Herringfleet Hall dates from this time, the new hall having been built to replace an older manor house to the south.
-A series of duck decoys are known to have been operated at Fritton Decoy at the north-east boundary of the former parish at this time and are believed to date from the 17th-century.
+By the 18th century the manor was owned by the Leathes family, and Herringfleet Hall dates from this time, the new hall having been built to replace an older manor house to the south.
+A series of duck decoys are known to have been operated at Fritton Decoy at the north-east boundary of the former parish at this time, and are believed to date from the 17th century.

 The Great Yarmouth to Beccles railway line opened in 1859 and passed through the former parish, with a station at St Olaves.
 This operated until 1959.
 On the western edge of the former parish, Herringfleet Windmill, a timber smock drainpipe windpump, was built in about 1820.
 It is a Grade II* listed building and is within the area of The Broads national park.

 During World War II parts of the parish, including the area around Fritton Decoy, were used for training ahead of the Normandy landings in 1944.
-The 79th Armoured Division used the site for the testing and development of amphibious DD tanks from 1943 and it was used until 1947 as part of the British Army's Assault Training and Development Centre, and later part of the Specialised Armour Development Establishment.
+The 79th Armoured Division used the site for the testing and development of amphibious DD tanks from 1943, and it was used until 1947 as part of the British Army's Assault Training and Development Centre, and later became part of the Specialised Armour Development Establishment.
 Other areas in Herringfleet and the surrounding area were used as campsites for the units involved in training.